Jasonblalack/zyngapoker/Build-system.md

       name : "projectname"
     }

+Pretty simple.
 The `projectname` needs to be unique in all the projects you are using.
+At name automatically defaults to the project's folder name.
+If that okay it's even okay to just leave it nearly empty:

+    {}

 These are all the top-level keys which are supported: